tobimensch/cli2man/README.md

     cli2man myprog -o auto --gzip -m -I myprog_section_usage.mdoc --set-order "NAME,USAGE,SYNOPSIS,DESCRIPTION"

 The sections in your include file are parsed and ordered according to the section order settings.
-When a section doesn't exist in the section order it will not be included in the manpage, so if you're using any non-standard section names you'll have to modify the section order.
+When a section doesn't exist in the section order it will not be included in the manpage, so **if you're using any non-standard section names you'll have to modify the section order**.

 For more information on mdoc, visit:
 - http://mdocml.bsd.lv/man/mdoc.7.html